 “Yes, cannabinoids can temporarily influence cardiovascular function, like blood pressure.
 But these responses are generally mild and not life-threatening, and subjects quickly become tolerant to them,” said Armentano, who has written about the subject at length.

-A controversial study from earlier this month from the School of Public Health at Georgia State University, concluded that marijuana use is associated with a threefold risk of death from hypertension.
+A controversial study from August 2017 from the School of Public Health at Georgia State University, concluded that marijuana use is associated with a threefold risk of death from hypertension.

 However, marijuana advocates called that study’s conclusions spurious, and questioned the legitimacy of their methodology.